 This module is designed to equip students with the skills and knowledge required to successfully navigate the transition from education to the workplace.
 Topics covered in this module will include job search strategies, resume and cover letter writing, interview skills, professional networking and personal branding.

 This module equips the students with the basic skills in interviewing, writing news stories, and producing short video clips for digital news platforms.
 Students will learn to gather information from different sources and to critically assess the information they obtain.
 They will also examine the social responsibility and ethical framework of journalists, and learn to write with accuracy, clarity and credibility.

 Video Production (4 Credit Units)

 This module equips students with the necessary strategic skills, as well as tools and techniques to organise and implement marketing and publicity activities.
-Students are involved in planning, coordinating, staging and managing events.
-They will also learn to write persuasively for various audiences, with a focus on the Chinese- language audience.
+Students will learn to pitch stories to the media, and plan publicity campaigns or events.
 The module is conducted in Chinese.

 Feature Production (4 Credit Units)

 This module equips students with practical skills to produce video news stories, feature stories and mini documentaries.
 Students will learn about the video production process, from research and filming to funding and distribution.
 The module is conducted in Chinese.

 This module provides an overview of digital marketing and advertising channels and how they can be integrated.
 Students will learn key tactics like social media marketing, content marketing, SEO, and PPC advertising.
 They will also learn how to use analytics to measure and optimize their campaigns.
 By the end of the module, students will have developed comprehensive digital marketing and advertising plans that are tailored to meet specific client needs.
 The module is conducted in Chinese.

 World Issues: Singapore's Perspective^ (2 Credit Units)